bioc/cyanoFilter/README.md

 # License

 This is a free to use package for anyone who has the need.
+However, users must adhere to the licensing agreement of some dependencies that require that their packages be used only for educational and research purposes.